 The Dutchess County Local Solid Waste Management Plan is the ten-year plan for the management of solid waste.
 The Plan outlines how much solid waste we are currently generating, how much we currently recycle and reuse and sets a plan for how we can decrease generation of solid waste and increase what we take out of the waste stream.

-The previous plan was adopted in 1990 and covered a 20-year period.
 The County, as the Solid Waste Planning Unit, is required by the New York State Department of Environmental Conservation to have an up-to-date solid waste management plan as it is a necessary and essential element in maintaining an environmentally-sound integrated solid waste management program.

 Dutchess County's main goals are to

 The overall goal of the County is to view our solid waste not as garbage, but as a resource.

 Dutchess County adopted the plan September 2023 and the NYS Department of Environmental Conservation approved the plan November 2023.